What is dehydration?

-Dehydration (hypohydration) is a severe and potentially life-threatening condition which is defined as excessive loss of water and electrolytes (minerals such as sodium, chloride, and potassium) from the body.
+Dehydration (hypohydration) is a severe and potentially life-threatening condition that is defined as excessive loss of water and electrolytes (minerals such as sodium, chloride, and potassium) from the body.

 Most animals are made up of around 60% water.
 When the water ratio falls 5% below normal, cats will start to show signs of dehydration.